epastorc/login-react/README.md

 ## Installation and Setup

-- Node version: 10.13.0 or other compatibles
+- Node version: 10.13.0 or others compatible
 - Install the node dependencies
-- Add firebase environment variables
+- Add firebase environment variables (The values are not included in the repository)
 ```shell
 REACT_APP_FIREBASE_APIKEY
 REACT_APP_FIREBASE_AUTHDOMAIN